 While the risk is a bit higher, there are certain advantages to using a low down payment program.
 The obvious one is that it keeps more money in your pocket for repairs and upgrades, which can quickly add value to your home.

 While your payment will be higher each month, you are able to keep a higher balance in your savings and/or checking account initially, which will lend itself useful in home ownership (everyone needs an emergency fund!).
-For the average adult, a smaller down payment is much more feasible than a 20% or even 10% down payment.
+For the average adult, a smaller down payment for the services with making it with its much more feasible than a 20% or even 10% down payment.
 With the cost of rent surpassing what a mortgage payment would be in this low-interest rate environment, it is well advised to ask the questions and check the numbers.

 Ways to save